 What types of flowers do we use?

-We work primarily with wild flowers and leaves collected on our own nature walks in the Bohuslän region of Sweden and southern Norway.
-We also use flowers from our own garden and local florists, always ensuring quality and respect for nature.
+We work primarily with flowers and leaves grown in our own nursery and garden, and we also source from our neighbors for their regular pruning and local nurseries, always ensuring quality and respect for nature.

 Some Types: